Ronkahn21/grove/docs/designs/topology.md

 ClusterTopology is a cluster-scoped CR that defines consistent naming for cluster topology hierarchy to be used by workload designers.
 It maps topology level domains to Kubernetes node labels.

-**Characteristics:**

-- **Cluster-scoped resource**: Only one ClusterTopology resource managed by operator: "grove-topology"
-- **Operator-managed resource**: Created and managed by Grove operator based on OperatorConfiguration
-- **User-created CRs allowed**: Users can create additional ClusterTopology CRs but Grove does not use them
-- **Fixed name for managed CR**: Operator-managed CR always named "grove-topology"
-- **Mutability**:
-  - **Operator-managed CR** ("grove-topology"): Only modified by operator at startup (not runtime)
-  - **User-created CRs**: Fully mutable - can be modified anytime
-- **Flexible ordering**: Levels can be specified in any order - no hierarchical ordering enforced in OperatorConfiguration
-- **Supported topology levels**: Region, Zone, DataCenter, Block, Rack, Host, Numa
-- **Webhook-validated**: Webhook validates domain/key uniqueness, key format, and authorization (only operator can modify "grove-topology")

 **TopologyDomain Definitions:**

 - **Region**: Network local to a CSP region